avigoldman/fuse-email/README.md

 ```
 sparky.on('email_received', function(bot, message) {
   bot.say({
-    'subject': 'Hello World',
+    subject: 'Hello World',
-    'body': 'What a nice day we are having!'
+    body: 'What a nice day we are having!'
   });
 });
 ```